us in a little "conspicuous creativity" and...DOITINPUBLIC!®

 of warmth, friendship, and celebration!
 DIIP

-We will meet the FIRST and THIRD Tuesday
+We will meet the SECOND and FOURTH Wednesday

 of each month.
 (And, we may throw in some special meetings